 Do you recall a time that you lost your cell phone, wallet, or another sensitive item?
 How did it make you feel?
 Frustrated?
 Angry?
 Helpless?
 Vulnerable?
 Now transfer that feeling into your customer’s guest experience and you will quickly understand why it is important to have a structured and secure lost-and-found protocol in place.

-Let’s discuss five common storage mistakes that are made in the lost-and-found arena.
+Let’s discuss five storage mistakes that are commonly made in the lost-and-found arena.
 We will focus specifically on sensitive and personal items such as wallets, cell phones, tablets, and other electronic devices.

 Your lost-and-found room looks like a busted can of biscuits!
 Items are randomly stored in an open box in someone’s office or shoved onto a shelf in a back room.
 Take some time to create a designated and organized lost-and-found space.
 It is imperative that you safely store and lock up sensitive items such as cell phones, wallets, credit cards, tablets, laptops, etc. Why is this so important?
 Keep reading…

 #2- YOU HAVEN'T CONSIDERED THE LIABILITY THAT COMES WITH STORING ELECTRONIC DEVICES

 Our lives are very much interwoven with our electronic devices these days — all our contacts, addresses, texts, photos, emails, credit card information, and often our account passwords.
 When these devices are lost, all of this information is at risk.
 Technology and identity theft are on the rise.
 For the integrity of your company and the privacy of your guests, don’t take a chance with devices that are left on your property.
 Lock them up for safe storage!